Publishers' responses to the e-book phenomenon: survey results from three 'small language' markets

 T.D.
 Wilson is Senior Professor, University of Borås, Sweden and Professor Emeritus of the University of Sheffield, U.K. He is also Visiting Professor at the University of Leeds Business School.
 He holds a BSc degree in Economics and Sociology from the University of London and a Ph.D. from the University of Sheffield.
 He has received Honorary Doctorates from the Universities of Gothenburg, Sweden and Murcia, Spain.
 He has carried out research in a variety of fields from the organizational impact of information technologies and information management to human information behaviour.
 He can be contacted at email@example.com.

 Elena Maceviciute is a Professor in the Swedish School of Librarianship and Information Science, University of Borås.
 She is also Professor in the Institute of Book Science and Documentation, Faculty of Communication, Vilnius University, Lithuania.
-Her research relates to information use in organizations, digital libraries and resources, and, currently, the role of e-books modern society.
-She can be contacted at email@example.com.
+Her research relates to information use in organizations, digital libraries and resources, and, currently, the role of e-books in modern society.
+She can be contacted at firstname.lastname@example.org.